SaradosReis/EphysInspector/PRD.md

 # Product Requirements Document (PRD): Ephys Analysis Platform

 ## 1. Project Overview
-The software is evolving from a lightweight visual diagnostic tool (EphysInspector) into a comprehensive Ephys Analysis Platform.
+The software is a comprehensive Ephys Analysis Platform.
 It provides a multi-tab workstation for ground-truth visual validation of spike-sorting results, experimental data analysis, quality inspection of analyzed data, and automated generation of publication-ready graphs (replacing Graphpad).

 ## 2. Target Data Architecture
 *   **Source:** In vivo electrophysiology (Anesthetized mice).